mvjkel1/spotify-fav/README.md

 # spotify-fav

-*(For those who (really) don't like the Spotify "next song" algorithm)*
+_(For those who (really) don't like the Spotify "next song" algorithm)_

-## Project Status

-**Early Development**
-This project is still in its early stages, and the README will be expanded as features are added and refined.

 ## Overview

 **spotify-fav** is a personal tool designed to track your listening habits on Spotify.
 It monitors how often you've played a track and helps you create playlists based on songs you haven't skipped.
 A song is considered "not skipped" if it's still playing with 10 seconds or less remaining when the system polls the current playback state.
+Since the API is not deployed anywhere (it runs on localhost), it is needed to follow all the steps mentioned in "Getting Started" section below.

+### Prerequisites

+- Python 3.11+
+- Spotify Developer Account (for API credentials)

-## Features (In Progress)
+## Features

-- RESTful API with endpoints documented using Swagger/OpenAPI.
+- RESTful API with few endpoints documented using Swagger/OpenAPI.
+Its mainly features are:
-- Tracks the number of times a song is fully listened to.
+  - Tracking the number of times a song is fully listened to.
-- Playlist generation based on your listening behavior (tracks you haven't skipped).
+  - Generating playlists based on your listening behavior (tracks you haven't skipped).

 ## Technology Stack